 6. Continuing Education Requirements:

-7. CPCU gives you access to the CPCU Society which is the biggest professional group in the industry including local chapters, national events twice a year, and interest groups dealing with specific areas of the industry.
+CPCU gives you access to the CPCU Society, the biggest professional group in the industry.
+The network includes local chapters, national events twice a year, and interest groups dealing with specific areas of the industry.
 CIC offers update opportunities at specialized coverage and risk management seminars as well as membership to The National Alliance Research Academy.
 CICs who are also Academy members have access to a library of webinars and industry publications to augment continuing education efforts.

 8. Level of social involvement:

-CPCU is a mostly solitary pursuit because it’s self-study, but it becomes very social once you finish and start going to society meetings which give you amazing networking opportunities.
-In addition, some companies or local society chapters may offer classes or study groups.
+CPCU is a mostly solitary pursuit because it’s self-study, but it becomes very social once you finish and start taking advantage of amazing networking opportunities like their society meetings.
+In addition, some companies or local society chapters offer classes or study groups.
 CIC offers networking opportunities at all classroom courses, plus the option of attending risk management and industry-specific coverage classes where specialized networks can be formed.

 9. In person classes: